Assessing the Business Process Modeling Competences of Large Language Models: Related Work

 \subsection{Process Model Quality Frameworks and Assessment}

-This subsection summarizes related work on both process quality frameworks and process model quality assessment.
-The frameworks provide an overview of what constitutes process model quality, but do not specify how to evaluate it.
-To address this gap, process quality assessment methods were developed, enabling the measurement of the process model quality based on the aggregation of different process model metrics.

-The first step in establishing the term process model quality was guidelines for process modeling, like Guidelines of Modeling (GoM) \cite{Becker_GOM_2000} or the 7 process modeling guidelines (G7) \cite{Mendling_7PMG_2010}.
-They are meant to be used by non-experts while creating a process model to ensure that the resulting process model has a decent quality.
-However, those guidelines only provide tools to ensure a high quality of the process model, but do not define the term process quality.

-Next to the SIQ framework, SEQUAL \cite{Krogstie_sequal_2006} is also a common framework to define the process model quality.
-It does not only focuses on a process model to be knowledge, but also as a contribution to knowledge when it is interpreted by a human or another intelligent agent.
+This subsection summarizes related work on process quality frameworks and process model quality assessment.
+In recent work, different frameworks defining process model quality have been presented.
+SIQ \cite{Reijers_Bsuiness_2010}, on which BEF4LLM builds upon as introduced in \autoref{subsec:PMQ}, is one example of a process model quality framework.
+Next to the SIQ framework, SEQUAL \cite{Krogstie_sequal_1995, Krogstie_sequal_2006_old} is another common framework for defining process model quality.
+It was first established for conceptual modeling \cite{Krogstie_sequal_1995}, but later revised to be more dynamic and suitable for assessing the quality of process models \cite{Krogstie_sequal_2006_old}.
+It not only focuses on a process model as knowledge, but also on it as a contribution to knowledge when it is interpreted by a human or another intelligent agent.
 As \autoref{fig:sequal} shows, there are six quality dimensions, which can be derived from the relation of the different requirements needed for interactive process models.
-In \cite{Krogstie_sequal_BPM_2016}, the SEQUAL model is especially adapted to business process modeling, whereby aspects specific to business processes are included.
+In \cite{Krogstie_sequal_BPM_2016}, the SEQUAL model is specifically tailored for business process modeling, including aspects specific to business processes.

+Other frameworks include the process modeling guidelines like Guidelines of Modeling (GoM) \cite{Becker_GOM_2000} or the 7 process modeling guidelines (G7) \cite{Mendling_7PMG_2010}.
+They are meant to be used by non-experts when creating a process model to ensure the resulting process model has decent quality.

-Since process modeling has so far been conducted by human experts, most work centers around quality assessments with a human perspective.
+Process model quality assessment methods provide ways to measure the quality of process models, e.g., through various process model metrics.
+Since process modeling has so far been conducted by human experts, most work centers around quality assessments from a human perspective.
 The assessments aggregate existing metrics that measure specific characteristics of a process model.
 Often, the metrics are mapped to process quality dimensions or perspectives of the process, to allow a better interpretation of the scores.